-For the purposes of notification under section 52 of the OPR, "significant adverse effect on the environment" means an irreversible, long-term, or continuous change to the ambient environment in a manner that causes harm to human life, wildlife, or vegetation.
+For the purposes of notification under section 52 of the OPR, "significant adverse effect on the environment" is an unauthorized impairment of or damage to the environment resulting in harm to human life, wildlife, or vegetation.
+Significance considers moderate to major effect, magnitude, intensity and consequence.
+Events resulting in a minor adverse effect on the environment do not require notification.

-In cases where the company has a reasonable expectation that a significant adverse effect on the environment may occur if conditions continue or escalate, or the significance of an adverse effect is not known at the time of incident reporting, companies are expected to apply the precautionary approach.
+In cases where the company has a reasonable expectation that a significant adverse effect on the environment has occurred, may occur if conditions continue or escalate, or is suspected or unconfirmed at the time of incident reporting, companies are expected to apply the precautionary approach.

-This means events that require notification to the CER include but are not limited to:
+Events that require a notification to the CER are those which result or may result in a significant adverse effect on the environment.
+Examples include but are not limited to:

-- release of a toxic substance as defined in the OPR; - release of drilling fluid or sediment into a sensitive location or ecosystem (e.g., watercourse, wetland, or critical habitat4); - unintended physical alteration of a fish-bearing watercourse (e.g., subsidence/collapse of the bed or banks, unplanned instream work, or a failed isolation); - destruction of critical habitat4, including unplanned or unpermitted movement of a physical substance such as movement of earth, vegetation, clearing, brushing or instream disturbance; - mortality of an individual special status wildlife or fish5 species (including species at risk, provincially or territorially listed species of concern); and - mortality of enough individuals (including eggs) of a non-special status wildlife or fish species where the mortalities might cause a negative effect to that species' local or regional population (can vary depending on the species and location of the impacts e.g., certain salmonids in certain watersheds).
+- release of a toxic substance; - release of drilling fluid or sediment into a sensitive location or ecosystem (e.g., watercourse, wetland, or critical habitat); - unintended physical alteration of a fish-bearing watercourse (e.g., subsidence/collapse of the bed or banks, unplanned instream work, or a failed isolation); - destruction of critical habitat, including unplanned or unpermitted movement of a physical substance such as movement of earth, vegetation, clearing, brushing or instream disturbance; - any unauthorized mortality of an individual special status wildlife or fish species (including species at risk, provincially or territorially listed species of concern); and - any unauthorized mortality of a non-special status wildlife or fish species that might cause a negative effect to that species' local or regional population.